 Eating well and cancer

-As a carer, you want to do your best for the person(s) you look after, including ensuring they eat well.
+As a carer, you want to do your best for those you look after, including ensuring they eat well.

-When caring for someone with cancer, you may wish to know how to provide the right food and drinks to help them feel more resilient.
+When caring for someone with cancer, it is helpful to understand which types of food and drinks could provide benefits and help them feel more resilient.
 We have provided some simple suggestions of ways to support someone with the challenges they might face.
 Below, we offer some guidance and tips to help.

 If you care for someone with cancer, you may be aware that their eating habits have changed since they were diagnosed.
 Over time, they may find it more difficult to drink and eat certain foods.